k155cvut/cart/docs/practicals/Geocoding.md

     ???+ tip "Checking the geocoding results"
         There could be several results for geocoded addresses:

-        - Matched
+        - Matched (M)
-        - Tied
+        - Tied (T) - *The address has more than one candidate with the same best match score but at different locations.*
-        - Unmatched
+        - Unmatched (U)

             <br>
             <figure markdown>